Chas McCormick Preview, Player Props: Astros vs. Yankees

-Chas McCormick, with a slugging percentage of .435 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the New York Yankees, with Luis Severino on the mound, September 2 at 7:10 PM ET.
+Chas McCormick -- with an on-base percentage of .292 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Houston Astros against the New York Yankees, with Michael King on the mound, on September 3 at 7:10 PM ET.

 Chas McCormick Game Info & Props vs. the Yankees